 Simulation results are driven by underlying models and assumptions that are based on trend behavior and other historical information.
 The underlying models and assumptions, including retail deposit pricing, are regularly monitored and evaluated, and may be updated accordingly as observed trends materialize.
+For example, we updated our retail deposit pricing assumptions throughout the nine months ended September 30, 2024, which generally increased the liability sensitivity of our balance sheet as retail deposits are assumed to reprice faster in a rising rate scenario than in a decreasing rate scenario.
 As a result, if future trends or behaviors deviate from those reflected in the models, actual sensitivities may vary-perhaps significantly-from those that are modeled.
-For example, the pace and magnitude of changes in the federal-funds rate during the last two years has challenged models like ours whose historical data is largely derived from a more stable rate environment.
-During the first quarter of 2024, we updated our liquid deposit repricing assumptions, generally increasing the liability sensitivity of our balance sheet.
 Actual sensitivities may differ for other reasons as well, including unplanned changes in balance sheet composition, timing of asset and liability repricing, the yield curve, customer behavior, macroeconomic conditions, the competitive environment, and management strategies.
 Accordingly, we do not treat the sensitivities as forecasts of net financing revenue but instead use them as a tool in managing interest rate risk.
 We also assess Ally's sensitivity to interest rate risk through the performance of sensitivity testing of key assumptions including, but not limited to, prepayments and retail automotive and deposit repricing on a routine basis.

-In a stable rate scenario that assumes spot rates as of June 30, 2024, remain constant through the simulation, net financing revenue over the next 12 months is expected to increase by \$56 million versus the baseline forecast, due to the shape of the implied forward curve.
+In a stable rate scenario that assumes spot rates as of September 30, 2024, remain constant through the simulation, net financing revenue over the next 12 months is expected to increase by \$82 million versus the baseline forecast, due to the shape of the implied forward curve.